Adjudication

 About ACDA Adjudication

 ACDA regional conferences provide the opportunity for students and faculty to have their dance works adjudicated by a panel of nationally recognized dance professionals in an open and constructive forum.
-All regional conferences produce adjudication concerts and feedback sessions as an integral educational and artistic component of the conference.
 The ACDA adjudication process is a unique model for presenting dances and receiving feedback.

 Many regional conferences include a Gala Concert as the culminating event of the conference.
-The Gala Concert is a fully produced concert comprised of 8-12 dances chosen by the conference adjudicators from all dances submitted for adjudication, A Gala Concert is always produced in years when ACDA holds a National College Dance Festival (even numbered years).
+The Gala Concert is a fully produced concert comprised of 8-12 dances chosen by the conference adjudicators from all dances submitted for adjudication.
+A Gala Concert is always produced in years when ACDA holds a National College Dance Festival.
 In non-National Festival years, the conference coordinator has the option of not producing a Gala Concert, thus allowing for a different adjudication process experience.

 The Adjudication Concert